SansGuidon/bookmarks/README.md

 * [John D. Cook](https://www.johndcook.com/blog/2009/03/18/where-does-the-programming-effort-go/) - (2009) Where does the programming effort go?
 * [Scott Davis](https://www.ibm.com/developerworks/web/library/wa-mean1/) - (2014) From LAMP to MEAN : Introducing the MEAN stack
 * [Slant](https://www.slant.co/) - this community of enthusiasts provide recommendations on lot of things / useful to find best tools for the job
+* [Repo you may like](http://www.repoyoumaylike.com/) - Select some GitHub repository and see what recommendations comes up

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers